Iwuh/Discord.Addons.CommandCache/README.md

 ```cs
 await Context.Channel.SendCachedMessageAsync(_cache, Context.Message.Id, "This is a command response");
 ```

-The built in `CommandCacheService` supports multiple response messages per command message, however if you want to add multiple at once you cannot use the extension method.
+This method only works with the default `CommandCacheService` and does not support adding multiple messages at once.

 ## Disposing of the cache
 The built in `CommandCacheService` uses a `System.Threading.Timer` internally, so you should call the `Dispose` method in your shutdown logic.